IOM Rolls Out Comprehensive HIV/AIDS Services at Displacement Sites in South Sudan

 A core component to comprehensive services is awareness raising and sensitization to both encourage testing and destigmatize the disease among the displaced population.
 Through the Global Fund support, IOM has trained over 450 peer counselors across the country, including 51 at the Bentiu and Malakal PoC sites.

 Martha (name changed to protect her identity) and her husband are both HIV-positive and enrolled in antiretroviral treatment at the Bentiu PoC site.
 When Martha first arrived at the site in 2014, she was pregnant and tested positive for HIV.
 She immediately enrolled in the Prevention of Mother-to-Child Transmission of HIV (PMTCT) programme and her child, who is now three years old, is HIV-free.
 Martha is an active member of PMTCT support groups and was trained as a peer counselor.
 With the knowledge and confidence she gained in these programmes, she was able to convince her husband to pursue treatment when he, too, tested positive for the disease.

 The programme is complemented with services from IOM’s mental health and psychosocial support team, which provides peer support through family support groups, counseling for people living with HIV/AIDS and those affected by gender-based violence.

-The expansion of services is funded through the Global Fund to Fight AIDS, Tuberculosis and Malaria with the support of the UN Development Programme.
+The expansion of services is funded through the Global Fund to Fight AIDS, Tuberculosis and Malaria with the support of UNDP.
 Migration health and psychosocial support services are funded by the USAID Office of U.S. Foreign Disaster Assistance, the Government of Japan, the Department for International Development, the Government of the Republic of Korea, and the Government of Canada.